 Director Andy Muschietti's horror remake of Stephen King's clown movie “It” was a box-office smash in 2017.
 It even surpassed "The Exorcist" at the top spot to become the highest-grossing horror movie in box-office history, nabbing more than $327M domestically.

-I was part of the crowd that thought “It” was incredibly well-made, building up a lot of tension, most of which didn’t rely on Jump-Scares.
-Muschietti has a decent amount of subtlety, he knows you need atmosphere-building to truly make a horror movie work.
-Cheap-scares are a thing of the past, which plenty of horror filmmakers, sadly, still use.
-But, honestly, the Argentine-born Muschietti is so incredibly knowledgeable as a filmmaker that he purposely sidestepped cliches in by, quite meticulously, focusing on ingenious lighting, framing and timing.
+I was part of the crowd that thought “It” was incredibly well-made and built up a lot of tension, most of which didn’t rely on usual cheap jump scares.
+Muschietti has a decent amount of subtlety, he knows you need atmosphere-building to truly make a horror movie click.
+The Argentine-born director purposely sidesteps cliches in his movies by, quite meticulously, focusing on ingenious lighting, framing and timing.

 “It: Chapter 2” opens on September 6, 2019.